jim95022/flash2fy/README.md

 The server reads the connection string from `DATABASE_URL`; if not provided it defaults to `postgres://postgres:postgres@localhost:5432/flash2fy?sslmode=disable`.

+## Telegram Bot

+Set the `TELEGRAM_BOT_TOKEN` environment variable with the token issued by BotFather to enable Telegram integration.
+When active, any text message you send to the bot becomes the front of a newly created card (back is stored empty).

+The bot replies with the generated card identifier and echoes the stored content.
+Omit `TELEGRAM_BOT_TOKEN` to disable the bot.

 ## Manual Testing

 Run the server and exercise the endpoints: